 Not all privilege escalation attacks directly target user accounts – administrator privileges can also be obtained by exploiting application and operating system bugs and configuration flaws.
 With careful systems management, you can minimize your attack surface:

-- Keep your systems and applications patched and updated: Many attacks exploit known bugs, so by keeping everything updated, you are severely limiting the attackers’ options.
+- Deploy security patches as soon as possible: Most attacks exploit well-known vulnerabilities, so by keeping your systems and applications patched and updated, you are severely limiting the attackers’ options.

-- Ensure correct permissions for all files and directories: As with user accounts, follow the rule of minimum necessary permissions – if something doesn’t need to writable, keep it read-only, even if it means a little more work for administrators.
+- Ensure correct permissions for all files and directories: As with user accounts, follow the principle of least privilege – if something doesn’t need to be writable or executable, keep it read-only, even if it means a little more work for administrators.

-- Change default credentials on all devices, including routers and printers: Though seemingly obvious, changing the default login credentials is a crucial step that is often overlooked, especially for less obvious systems, such as printers, routers, and IoT devices.
-No matter how well you secure your operating systems or applications, just one router with a default password of admin or one network printer with an open Telnet port might be enough to provide attackers with a foothold.
+- Change default credentials on all devices, including routers and printers: Changing the default logon credentials is a crucial step that is often overlooked, especially for less obvious systems, such as printers, routers, and IoT devices.
+No matter how well you secure your operating systems and applications, just one router with a web interface and a default password of admin is enough to provide attackers with a foothold.

-Regularly scan your systems and applications for vulnerabilities: Use vulnerability scanners to check your systems and applications for vulnerabilities.
-Modern scanners are frequently updated, which is vital in today’s fast-paced threat environment.
-Even if your system or application was secure last month or even last week, new vulnerability reports and exploits are published every day, and your systems and information might well be in danger even as you read these words.
+Websites and web applications expose a global attack surface and are often the first port of call for attackers.
+Use a high-quality vulnerability scanner to check your sites, applications, web services, and web APIs for vulnerabilities.
+Modern DAST solutions such as Netsparker by Invicti are accurate and versatile and are under constant development to stay one step ahead of the attackers.
+Even if your application was secure last month or even last week, new vulnerability reports and exploits are published every day – and your systems and information might well be in danger even as you read these words.